 The former places after-tax funds in your account and all gains are tax-free.
 The latter places before-tax funds into an account and does not require you to pay taxes on these funds until they are taken out of the account at retirement (or after 59 ½, whichever comes first).

 Some other investment options available to you are Sep-IRAs, SIMPLE IRAs and solo 401(k)s.
-These accounts also allow you to reduce your tax bill now and grow your tax-deferred investments for later benefit.
+These tax-advantaged investments also allow you to reduce your tax bill now and grow your tax-deferred investments for later benefit.

 4. Contribute to a Health Savings Account (HSA)